ahmad-aloradi/VoxATtack/README.md

 ## Description

-This is the official implementation for the paper: "VoxATack a MultiModal Attack on Voice Anonymization Systems".
+This is the official implementation for the paper: "VoxATack: a Multimodal Attack on Voice Anonymization Systems".

 The framework is based on [this template](https://github.com/gorodnitskiy/yet-another-lightning-hydra-template), which is based on
 [PyTorch Lightning](https://github.com/Lightning-AI/lightning) and [Hydra](https://github.com/facebookresearch/hydra).

 ## Results
-Our results can be found [IN THIS LINK](https://faubox.rrze.uni-erlangen.de/getlink/fi9RnHmqs8AUdfp5tiNsQX/proposed_results%20Table2)
+Our results can be found [here](https://faubox.rrze.uni-erlangen.de/getlink/fi9RnHmqs8AUdfp5tiNsQX/proposed_results%20Table2).

+### Notes About Results
+   - These results correspond to Table 1 & 2 in the paper.
+For consiceness, we only show results on the test set
+   - The results show more details than what has been shown in the paper.
+E.g., DET curves and per-speaker evaluation (only per-gender eval was shown)
+   - We use the normalized scores for all models but `T8-5`

 ## Get started